idrinth-thalui/core/writings/idrinthFollowerFamilyDossier.md

 # Xelian the Crow

 Xelian is a friendly one.
 He seems to have about much interest in crows as I have in wolves.
-It is very entertaining to exchange stories with him about our missadventures.
+It is very entertaining to exchange stories with him about our misadventures.
-Sadly there is no chance to meet in person, as I am currently in Hammerfel and he is stationed at home, on Summerset.
+Sadly there is no chance to meet in person, as I am currently in Hammerfell and he is stationed at home, on Summerset.

 ## Alenia